 The Farm: Windy Ridge farm is a small scale, owner operated family farm located in the Berkshire foothills in Hawley, MA.
 The farm was founded in 2009 by Julia Lemieux.
+We are certified organic with Baystate Organic Certifiers since 2013.
+In 2024 we are celebrating our 15th year of growing on the land.

 The Plants: Windy Ridge Farm offers a full line of edible and medicinal vegetable and herb seedlings.
 We grow all of our plants with integrity using only organic practices and are certified with Baystate Organic Certifiers.
 We offer wholesale rates and will grow custom varieties for other small farms and businesses with advance notice.